Grand Canyon Antelopes men's basketball

 The Grand Canyon Antelopes men's basketball team represents Grand Canyon University in Phoenix, Arizona.
 They are a member of the Mountain West Conference.
 They are led by head coach Bryce Drew and play their home games at Global Credit Union Arena.
 They made the jump to NCAA Division I and joined the WAC on July 1, 2013.
-And then joined the Mountain West on July 8, 2025, one year earlier than their expected 2026 departure.
+They joined the Mountain West on July 8, 2025, one year earlier than their expected 2026 departure.

 During their time as a member of the NAIA, they were national champions in 1975, 1978, and 1988.
 Since joining Division I in 2013–14, the Antelopes have appeared four times in the NCAA Tournament, most recently in 2025.

 History

 Grand Canyon College was founded in 1949.
 In their first year, they hired Howard Mansfield as coach of the Antelopes basketball team, the first sports team sponsored by the school.

 The Antelopes played in the National Association of Intercollegiate Athletics (NAIA) through the 1989–90 season before moving up to NCAA Division II for the 1990–91 season.

 In March 2013, former Phoenix Suns shooting guard Dan Majerle became the 13th men's basketball coach.
 Majerle oversaw GCU's transition into NCAA Division I basketball in the WAC.
 The Antelopes began playing in Division I for the 2013–14 season, and became a full member eligible for postseason play in the 2017–2018 season.

 In March 2020, Majerle was fired after seven seasons as head coach of GCU's men's basketball team.
 In May 2020, Majerle sued the university for breach of contract, alleging that the university did not give reason to terminate him or make any severance payments.
 The lawsuit was dismissed the following year with an unclear resolution.

 On March 17, 2020, Bryce Drew was named the new GCU men's basketball head coach.
-Drew was previously the head coach of Valparaiso University.
 Immediately prior to arriving at GCU, he was head coach of the Vanderbilt University men's basketball team.